mocks-server/website/docs/plugins/development.md

 ### `init(core)`

 This method is called when Mocks Server configuration is loaded and ready.
 Here you can already use the `core.config` object to read the user options, and act in consequence, and you can also access to the whole configuration object using `core.config.root`.
-Here you should also add your listeners to the `core` events, such as `core.onChangeMocks`, etc.
+Here you should also add your listeners to the `core` events, such as `core.routes.onChange`, etc.

 ### `start(core)`